Is Capitalism Morphing Into Communism?

 The left has correctly in my view accused both New Labour from 1997 to 2010 and then three Tory-led governments ever since of colluding with big business.
 Yet if big business is in the driving seat, why would they support an education system that has clearly failed to train a new generation of conscientious workers able to accomplish all the practical jobs we have traditionally needed.
 Is it because the government is totally incompetent or driven by ideological concerns at odds with the needs of big business.
 I’m sorry to admit, but we really have to consider another more disturbing explanation: Large corporations do not need workers.
 They need consumers.

-A combination of outsourcing and automation have boosted productivity to such an extent that a few hundred highly skilled technicians can manage a manufacturing facility capable of supplying sophisticated products to millions of consumers.
+Outsourcing and smart automation have boosted productivity to such an extent that a few hundred highly skilled technicians can manage a manufacturing facility capable of supplying sophisticated products to tens of millions of consumers.
 Most of the auxiliary jobs around manufacturing such as shipping, quality assurance and accounting can also be automated.
-Much of the marketing and sales operation has already moved online, requiring human input only for client-facing roles, but if you’ve interacted with automated help lines or online sales chat bots, you can see how artificial intelligence is et to transform our lives.
+Much of the marketing and sales operation has already moved online, requiring human input only for client-facing roles, but if you’ve interacted with automated help lines or online sales chat bots, you can see how artificial intelligence is set to transform our lives.
 Not only do we now have more car sales representatives than automotive production line operatives, we probably have more high street charity awareness raisers than solar panel and wind turbine technicians.
 More people are employed to persuade others to adapt their lifestyles and embrace new ways in our dynamic interdependent society than to provide the goods and services we really need.

 Whether your electricity supply works or you can afford transportation to your places of work, study or socialisation are no longer viewed as mainly technical challenges, but have become human rights issues.
 However, capitalism can no longer guarantee the minimum living standard to which we have become accustomed without significant state intervention.
 The political debate has moved on from how to generate wealth to how to persuade big business to share more of its wealth with the advanced welfare states of affluent countries.
 However, the state will only subsidise your lifestyle if you play by its rules and big business will only be prepared to bankroll the public sector if it grants them special privileges.
 Let us just consider your typical provincial town in early 21st century UK.
 The biggest employers are the local council, the National Health Service , the large supermarket chains and increasingly the distribution warehouses of major online retailers, which in practice means mainly Amazon.
 Other big employers include charities, banks and insurance brokers, whose role is either to manage your indebtedness or raise awareness for various social transformation initiatives.
 Hard work, as we traditionally understood the concept, seldom reaps substantial rewards.
 Instead we rely more and more on social networking and delegation of responsibilities to other human or technical resources.